 Split ACs are used in larger areas than window ACs.
 The split AC focuses on splitting the cold from the hot side of the system.
 The cold side has the cold coil and the expansion valve.

-This is usually placed inside a furnace or any other form of the air handler.
+This is usually placed inside a furnace or any other air handler.
 The handler blows air over the coil, and the cooled air is distributed to various rooms in the building through the air ducts.